Is your child as safe as they could be in the car?

 Car seat recommendations can be daunting.
 Let’s hit some highlights and get you a resource to keep your little one as safe as possible in the car.

-Check your seat: Car seat inspections are available at the Sanford Children’s Safety Centers.
+Check your seat: Car seat inspections at Sanford Children’s Safety Centers

 Best car seat for infants (newborns to 9 months)

 Most children less than 9 months of age fit well in a standard, rear facing infant car seat.
 These are often the models that can be clipped in and out of your vehicle.
 The base, which stays in the vehicle, is a great way to ensure your child is secure each time you clip the seat in.

 Many seats advertise high weight limits, but it’s also important to watch length as many seats only fit children up to 30 or 32 inches.
 This height is often reached before a child turns one.
 The “all-in-one” seats positioned rear facing also work for this age group.

 Best car seat for toddlers (under 3 years old)